Russica

 The Russica Collection contains mainly German, French and English language literature printed in the Russian empire between 1829 and 1917, received as legal

-Collection links
+Collection description

 The Russica Collection contains mainly German, French and English language literature printed in the Russian empire between 1829 and 1917, received as legal deposits by Helsinki University Library.